-Feature Description Incentive for Completing Health Risk Assessments The Plan will provide a health incentive credit for an enrollee or spouse who completes the Plan's "Simple Steps To A Healthier Life® Health Assessment," an online wellness program, and a post program assessment.
+Feature Description Completing Health Risk Assessments The Plan will provide a health risk assessment through "Simple Steps To A Healthier Life® Health Assessment," an online wellness program, and a post program assessment.
 The post-program assessment becomes available to you 30 days after you complete the pre-program survey to enroll in the online wellness program.
-You have 30 days to complete the post-program assessment to earn your initial credit.
-The Plan will credit the member \$50 per enrollee and/or spouse up to an annual family limit of \$100 upon completion of the health assessment, online wellness program, and post-program assessment.
-Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
-We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
+Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
 Until you sign and return the agreement, regular contract benefits will continue.
 Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
-By approving an alternative benefit, we do not guarantee you will get it in the future.
-The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits.
-If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+By approving an alternative benefit, we do not guarantee you will get it in the future. • The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
 You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
-Navigator® Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
+Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claim process (see Section 8).
-Navigator, our secure member self-service website, provides you with the tools and personalized information to help you manage your health.
+Navigator® Navigator, our secure member self-service website, provides you with the tools and personalized information to help you manage your health.
 Click on Navigator from www. aetnafeds.com to register and access a secure, personalized view of your benefits.
-With Navigator, you can: Print temporary ID cards Download details about a claim such as the amount paid and the member's responsibility Contact member services at your convenience through secure messages Access cost and quality information through Navigator's® transparency tools View and update your Personal Health Record Find information about the perks that come with your Plan Access health information through Healthwise® Knowledgebase Check HSA balance

-Informed Health® Line Provides eligible members with telephone access to registered nurses experienced in providing information on a variety of health topics.
+With Navigator, you can: Print temporary ID cards Download details about a claim such as the amount paid and the member's responsibility Contact member services at your convenience through secure messages Access cost and quality information through Navigator's® transparency tools View and update your Personal Health Record Find information about the perks that come with your Plan Access health information through Healthwise® Knowledgebase Check HSA balance Informed Health® Line Provides eligible members with telephone access to registered nurses experienced in providing information on a variety of health topics.
 Informed Health Line is available 24 hours a day, 7 days a week.
-You may call Informed Health Line at 1-800/556-1555.
+You may call Informed Health Line at 800-556-1555.
 We provide TDD service for the hearing and speech-impaired.
 We also offer foreign language translation for non-English speaking members.
 Informed Health Line nurses cannot diagnose, prescribe medication or give medical advice.
-Services for the deaf and hearing impaired 1-800/628-3323